-His studies of American evangelical popular culture and media have been published in numerous scholarly journals and book chapters, and his work has been recognized with the David R. Maines Narrative Research Award (2018) and RCA Article of the Year Award (2014).
+His studies of American evangelical popular culture and media have been published in numerous scholarly journals and book chapters, and his work has been recognized with the David R. Maines Narrative Research Award (2018), RCA Article of the Year Award (2019, 2014), and National Communication Association (NCA) Spiritual Communication Division Article of the Year Award (2019).
 He has been quoted on the subject of televangelism in The New York Times, Politico, Bloomberg, ABC News, Associated Press, Religion News Service, and other national media outlets.

 Dr Ward is editor of the multivolume series, The Electronic Church in the Digital Age: Cultural Impacts of Evangelical Mass Media (Praeger, 2016), for which he received the 2017 Clifford G. Christians Ethics Research Award, and author of The Lord’s Radio: Gospel Music Broadcasting and the Making of Evangelical Culture, 1920-1960 (McFarland, 2017).

 His research in organizational ethnography also includes the book Deadly Documents: Technical Communication, Organizational Discourse, and the Holocaust (Routledge, 2014) which examines the organizational culture of the Holocaust through analyses of everyday Nazi bureaucratic and technical documents, and related studies appearing in several scholarly journals.

 He is author of the forthcoming textbook Introduction to Public Speaking: An Inductive Approach (FlatWorld) and coauthor (with Jason Wrench and Narissra Punyanunt-Carter) of the textbook Organizational Communication: Theory, Research, and Practice (FlatWorld, 2015).